MrChadMWood/pyinterval/README.md

+This library and its repository are still in its alpha stage.

 # Intuitive Relative Dates Library

 This library provides intuitive methods for interacting with relative dates, following a custom protocol for describing points in time.